cecat/WeatherStation/src/ideaSpark/README.md

 * BH1750 (many search hits...
 I used "BH1750 by Christopher Laws")
 * DHT sensor library (by Adafruit)

-The final lbirary needed, SFE_BMP180, will have to be installed manually.
+The final library needed, SFE_BMP180, will have to be installed manually.

 Navigate to
 [https://github.com/LowPowerLab/SFE_BMP180](https://github.com/LowPowerLab/SFE_BMP180)